Nike-Inc/wingtips/wingtips-zipkin2-spring-boot/README.md

 }
 ```

-And specify configuration from your Spring Boot app's `application.properties` (note that all properties are optional
+And specify configuration in your Spring Boot app's `application.properties` (note that all properties are optional
-except `wingtips.zipkin.base-url`, which is required if you want the Zipkin integration to work):
+except `wingtips.zipkin.base-url`, which is required if you want the Zipkin integration to work - that said, it's
+highly recommended that you also at least specify `wingtips.zipkin.service-name`):

 ``` ini
 # General Wingtips config